 In 1994, Bo met his wife-to-be, Kim, at the bar "Archie Moore's" -- which is where they got the name for their first dog, Archie, which is where he got the name for his business.
 Bo and Kim moved to Boston, Massachusetts shortly after they met, got married, and been living in the Boston area happily ever since, with their new dog, and two children.

-At age 40, Bo decided to go back to college as a full-time student to pursue his PhD in psychology—a field in which has always been passionate.
+Bo is currently a PhD student specializing in social psychology—a field about which he has always been passionate.
 He is currently student at Walden University.